-Wild, fatty fish such as salmon are an excellent source of Vitamin D and Omega 3s.
-Wild, fatty fish such as salmon are an excellent source of Vitamin D and Omega 3s.
-Omega 3s reduce inflammation and increase healthy gut bacteria.
+Wild, fatty fish such as salmon are an excellent source of Omega 3s and Vitamin D. Omega 3s reduce inflammation and increase healthy gut bacteria.
 They may also play an important role in reversing chronic gut-related illnesses, including metabolic disorder, obesity, and colorectal cancer.12 Meanwhile, low levels of Vitamin D have been associated with IBD and colon cancer.
 Increasing Vitamin D intake dramatically lowers inflammation and promotes the activity of friendly bacteria in your gut.
 This helps defend against infections such as Salmonella.13

-Lemons are naturally detoxifying and help stimulate bile production to aid in digestion.15 Low bile acid is a risk factor for developing gastrointestinal issues such as SIBO.16 Lemons also contain pectin, a type of prebiotic fiber.
-Pectin feeds your good bacteria and decreases the number of bad bacteria in your gut.17 To get the most benefits from lemon, don’t just squeeze out the juice.
+Lemons are naturally detoxifying and help stimulate bile production to aid in digestion.14 Low bile acid is a risk factor for developing gastrointestinal issues such as SIBO.15 Lemons also contain pectin, a type of prebiotic fiber.
+Pectin feeds your good bacteria and decreases the number of bad bacteria in your gut.16 To get the most benefits from lemon, don’t just squeeze out the juice.
 Try blending whole, peeled lemons and stirring the puree into your water.
 Or, toss lemon wedges right into your smoothie!

-Also, be sure to check out my recipe for deliciously sweet-tart Lemon Bars!
+Also, be sure to check out my recipe for delicious gluten-free Lemon Bars!

 The humble ginger root is an age-old remedy for digestive complaints.
 Ginger is known for its ability to ease nausea and can help relieve symptoms associated with IBS.
 This includes stomach cramps, gas, bloating, constipation, and diarrhea.
 It can also prevent heartburn by keeping acid from regurgitating back into the esophagus.
 Finally, it may kill harmful bacteria linked to acid reflux.

-What’s more, ginger can help with nutrient absorption, which is often compromised when you are dealing with a gut infection.18
+What’s more, ginger can help with nutrient absorption, which is often compromised when you are dealing with a gut infection.17

 8. Apple Cider Vinegar